 Automated investing is one of the best solutions for beginner investors because it’s a way that people with very little financial knowledge can still put their money to work effectively and efficiently.
 Thus, several of our favorite investment apps for beginners have some sort of robo-advisory feature.

-M1 Finance provides something similar.
+M1 provides something similar.
 We consider it a hybrid between self-directed (you manually choose what to invest in, and determine when to buy and sell) and automated investing (AI helps make decisions for you and manages your account).
 The result is effectively a highly customizable robo-advisory service—one executed so well that it’s our favorite robo-advisor service.

 M1’s investing platform is based around Pies.
 Your portfolio is represented as a Pie (a pie chart); every stock and ETF you decide to buy becomes a slice of that pie—and because M1 supports fractional shares, you can add virtually any stock or ETF to your portfolio.
 From there, you set each holding’s “weight”—what percent of your Pie each slice should account for, so, say ETF X will always be 25% of your portfolio, while Stock X should always be just 5%.